arkane-systems/genie/README.md

 _genie -s_ runs your login shell inside the bottle; basically, Windows-side, _wsl genie -s_ is your substitute for just _wsl_ to get started, or for the shortcut you get to start a shell in the distro.

 _genie -c [command]_ runs _command_ inside the bottle, then exits.
 The return code is the return code of the command.

+## RECOMMENDATIONS

+Once you have this up and running, I suggest disabling via systemctl the _systemd-timesyncd_ service (since the system clock is already synchronized by the host Windows) and the _getty@tty1_ service (since logging on and using WSL is done via ptsen, not ttys).

 ## BUGS